PBiX-Devs/NewWORM/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run cryptodezirecash-qt.exe.
+Unpack the files into a directory and run worm-qt.exe.

-Crypto Dezire Cash Core is the original Crypto Dezire Cash client and it builds the backbone of the network.
+WORM Core is the original WORM client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Crypto Dezire Cash transactions;
+However, it downloads and stores the entire history of WORM transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.